 While Dr. Tong will take great care to make scarring virtually undetectable, your role in properly treating and caring for your incision scars can further camouflage their appearance.
 In the days following surgery, you can help your scars heal correctly by:

-- Keeping the would clean and dressed: Never remove surgical bandages without clearance from Dr. Tong.
+- Keeping the wound clean and dressed: Never remove surgical bandages without clearance from Dr. Tong.